SMILE Blog October 2022

 Students at Corliss Auditorium in the GSO

-Students then visited each of the program site activities and learned how oceanographers study different characteristics of the water, sediments, animal life using robotics and sensors.
+Students then visited each of the program site activities and learned how oceanographers study different characteristics of the water, sediments, and animal life using robotics and sensors.
 The 6 presentations lasted until 4:45.
 Students had a very interesting time learning about ocean exploration and visiting the different locations on the GSO Bay campus.

 Observing lifeforms through ROV (remotely operated vehicles)